ELMAHDI-rl/Retro-CTF/README.md

 <img width="758" height="256" alt="Screenshot 2025-11-14 205746" src="https://github.com/user-attachments/assets/fbeb191a-c7a1-4041-bf49-b9c85eae166c" />

-  .-Pn option to skip ping check (ICMP packets) to be more stealthier
+  .-Pn option to skip ping check (ICMP packets) in case of the machine bloking ping probes.

-  .-sV is for service version detection scan
+  .-sV is for service version detection scan.

 i found port 80 is open and Microsoft IIS as it's http srever also port 3389 is open which is for RDP